can lack of sleep cause hair loss

 3. Disrupted Hormonal Balance

 Sleep deprivation can disrupt the delicate balance of hormones in your body.
 Hormones play a crucial role in regulating hair growth cycles.
-When this balance is disrupted, it can lead to an imbalance between hair growth and hair loss, resulting in thinning or shedding of hair.
+When this balance is disrupted, it can lead to an imbalance between hair growth and hair loss, resulting in hair thinning or hair shedding.

 4. Weakened Immune System